 To see more detail of where to stay in Bilbao map, go to google map;

-1. Casco Viejo (Old Town), Where to Stay in Bilbao for History Buffs
+1. Casco Viejo (Old Town), where to stay in Bilbao for first time visitors

 Casco Viejo is the oldest part of the city and the best place to visit if you really want to experience the history and culture of the town.